-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

 Assessment Feedback: Feedback on the coursework will be provided through VLE - CANVAS.
-Dependent on the nature of the assignment this may be the solution to the coursework, marked version of the student's individual submission or via a marking rubric.
+Dependent on the nature of the assignment this may be the solution to the coursework, marked version of the student¿s individual submission or via a marking rubric.

 Feedback on the examination will be via the The Faculty of Science and Engineering examination feedback form.
-Failure Redemption:

-Year 3 BEng : BEng students are only permitted to redeem a failure as per University regulations for final year students.
+Year 3 BEng: BEng students are only permitted to redeem a failure as per University regulations for final year students.
 If you are eligible for a resit examination this will take the form of a 100% supplementary examination.

-Year 3 MEng : MEng students are only permitted to redeem a failure as per University regulations for YR3 - YR4 (e.g. Level 6 - Level M) progressing students.
+Year 3 MEng: MEng students are only permitted to redeem a failure as per University regulations for YR3 - YR4 (e.g. Level 6 - Level M) progressing students.
 If you are eligible for a resit examination this will take the form of a 100% supplementary examination.